steven4ibm/2-zone-vpc/README.md

 # 2-Zone VPC template

 The 2-Zone VPC template is an IBM Cloud Schematics template that is used to create two virtual private clouds (VPCs), each in a different zone.
-A user-specified number of virtual server instances (VSIs) is created in each VPC and loaded with NGINX.
+A user-specified number of virtual machines is created in each VPC and loaded with NGINX.
 Schematics uses [Terraform](https://www.terraform.io/) as the infrastructure-as-code engine.
 With this template, you can create and manage infrastructure as a single unit.

 For more information about how to use this template, see the [IBM Cloud Schematics documentation](https://cloud.ibm.com/docs/schematics).